workwithamit/SocailTube/Readme.md

 ### we can declare a function connectDB and call it , another method is using iife

 ### iife ;(async ()=>{})() , good practice to use semicolon before using iife for better code readability

+### aggregation pipeline in mongoDB (very interesting topic in mongoDB)

+### there are different types of middlewares like pre post etc...

+### you can code them for like delete ho toh ye krdo, ye ho toh kuchh krdo and all

+### bcrypt = helps you hash your password

+### JWT = JSON WEB TOKEN

+### direct encryption krna possible h nahi, toh hum kya krenge, so we will take help of hooks(middleware) in mongoose like pre hook

+### pre middleware: functions are executed one after another, when each middleware calls next.

+# jwt is a bearer token (kindaa chabi)